KPDwyer/KPDwyer.Github.io/_posts/2019-04-10-Autotile-Pipeline.markdown

 ![A Nefarious Tile](/assets/autotile/04_MysteryTile.png)

 The highlighted tile doesn't actually exist in the base atlas!
-Now, I don't know the implementation details of how RPGMaker actually performs this, but my mental model suggests that while the UX + Source asset of RPGMaker suggest these tiles are 32x32, the tiling engine actually paints them as 16x16 tiles - each full-sized tile is actually 4 subtiles.
+Now, I don't know the implementation details of how RPGMaker actually performs this, but my mental model suggests that while the UX + Source asset of RPGMaker treats these tiles as 32x32, the tiling engine actually paints them as 16x16 tiles - each full-sized tile is actually 4 subtiles.
 I refer to these with cardinal shorthand - NW,NE,SW,SE.

 ![A TileQuad](/assets/autotile/05_TileQuads.png)